gifnksm/cli-xtask/doc/cargo-xtask.md

-    dist-build-man           Build the man pages for distribution dist-build-readme        Build the readme files for distribution dist-clean               Remove the artifacts and archives for distribution exec                     Run commands on all workspaces in the current directory and subdirectories
+    dist-build-man           Build the man pages for distribution dist-build-readme        Build the readme files for distribution dist-clean               Remove the artifacts and archives for distribution doc                      `cargo doc` with options useful for testing and continuous integration
+    exec                     Run commands on all workspaces in the current directory and subdirectories
     fmt                      `cargo fmt` with options useful for testing and continuous